openharmony/docs/en/device-dev/driver/driver-platform-gpio-develop.md

 ## Development Example

-The following uses **gpio_hi35xx.c** as an example to present the information to be provided by the vendor for implementing device functions.
+The following uses **gpio_hi35xx.c** as an example to present the information required for implementing device functions.

 1. Instantiate the driver entry.